Dak Prescott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- Prescott averaged 239.5 passing yards per game in two matchups against the 49ers, 35.5 yards fewer than his over/under for Sunday.
+- In two matchups against the 49ers, Prescott averaged 239.5 passing yards per game, 43.0 yards below his over/under in Sunday's game.

-- Prescott threw multiple touchdown passes in both of those games against the 49ers.
+- Prescott threw multiple TDs in both of those contests against the 49ers.

 Recent Performances